Capstone-Projects-2022-Spring/project-audibleon/README.md

 ## Build, Install, and Run New Releases
 <a name = "configure-env"></a>
 ### Configure Environment
 In order to prepare your environment for building and running the AudibleON program, please follow [these detailed instructions](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/install.html) for the creation of your environment to utilize the Tensorflow Object Detection API.
 For this project, Tensorflow v2.8.0 was used and can be installed on Windows or Linux following the above tutorial.
-Please note that this program will not run if your device does not have a GPU.
 If you do not have CUDA compatible GPU, that section of the tutorial can be skipped.
 Be sure to run the necessary installation confirmation commands listed in the document to confirm that you have correctly installed Tensorflow.

 Following the installation of Tensorflow and its necessary additional packages, please install the rest of the packages necessary in your Python environment using the following command with the requirements.txt file found in the repository.
 If using pip: ```pip install -r requirements.txt```